 These four pillars for comprehensive policy reform, as I call them, should be the basis for future policymakers, legislators and leaders in our country if they wish to revive the Spanish language and culture.

-The views and opinions expressed in this opinion piece are those of the author and do not necessarily reflect the official policy or position of La Jornada Filipina.
+The views and opinions expressed in this article are those of the author and do not necessarily reflect the official policy or position of La Jornada Filipina.

 Help keep La Jornada Filipina free